How to Open a Roth IRA in Five Simple Steps

 Now you’ll need to choose where to open an account.
 Roth IRA accounts can be opened through a number of places, including mutual fund firms, full-service brokerages and financial planning firms.
 You can open a Roth IRA account at almost all investment companies.
 If you’re planning on picking your own investments, opening a Roth IRA at an online broker is a good choice.
 On the other hand, if you’re more of a hands-off investor, consider a robo-advisor.

 When searching for Roth IRA providers, it's important to compare minimum investment requirements and maintenance fees, if any.
-Also consider whether or not the company offers the types of investments you’re looking for (mutual funds, ETFs, etc.), how much it costs to trade and if the account offers any additional tools like retirement calculators.
+Also consider whether or not the company offers the types of investments you’re looking for (mutual funds, ETFs, etc.), how much it costs to trade and if the account offers any additional tools like a retirement calculator.

 3. Fill out the paperwork